Weed identification helps the gardener understand those weeds that you don't want

 Figuring out which weeds we may want in our butterfly garden and which ones we don't can be a challenge, especially for those living in the upper southern through mid-west states and along the great plains.

 Weeds in these areas can be relentless.
-Winter helps roots spread underground allowing them to grow faster once spring comes.
+Winter helps roots spread underground allowing them to grow faster in spring.

 Common weeds, such as broadleaf weeds, can cause many problems.
 If left to grow without maintenance broadleaf weeds become invasive and will ultimately take over by robbing your wanted plants and flowers from water, light and soil nutrients.
 This also applies to lawns.
 If grass weeds are left unattended they will take over and smother grass, ultimately killing it.
 Common weeds also are home to many unwanted pests.